 More expensive items, more serious penalties:

-- The more valuable the item you are accused of stealing, the more severe the criminal penalties.
-While some theft crimes are charged as misdemeanors, an arrest for theft of something over $300 is considered felony grand theft.
+The more valuable the item you are accused of stealing, the more severe the criminal penalties.
+While some theft crimes are charged as misdemeanors, an arrest for theft of something valued at over $750 is considered felony grand theft.

 Impact on your entire future: